astronomer/astro-sdk/docs/astro/sql/operators/export.rst

 There are two use cases of the ``export_file`` operator.

-#.
-Export file from table.
-#.
-Export file from dataframe.

 Case 1: Export file from table.
     The following example saves your ``Table`` of data to file storage using the ``aql.export_file``, which returns a pointer to File object.